Student FAQ’s about HD101

 - YES, this intervention is mandatory for students with 45 or fewer credits who go on academic probation status.

-- Students who do not successfully complete the course will have a hold placed on their account, barring them from registering for the next term until final grades are filed and they have raised their GPA to 2.0 or above.
+- Students who do not register for the course and/or successfully complete the course will have a hold placed on their account, barring them from registering for the next term.

 - Students who are on track to successfully complete the course will have the hold lifted in time for registration.